Here’s what you should do when you see X:\windows\system32>:

 But, there’s no harm in continuing to use the computer from here.
 These processes really can fix a lot of problems.

-If your computer restarts to the same X: line, then there are only a few things left to try, and there’s now a good chance that your data is already lost.
+If your computer restarts to the same X: line, then there are only a few things left to try, and there’s now a good chance that your data will need to be recovered using advanced methods or by taking the drive your local computer shop.

 #4 Reinstall Windows